By Scott Rankin

 Below are some important findings from the June survey:

 To succeed in the new normal, organizations may need to redefine their consumer approach.
 Accurately forecasting demand is very important with the uses of machine learning, finding the signals that matter at the store level.
 There is also a need to increase reach to key consumer demographics, and identify opportunities to improve price, promotion and discount structures.
 E-commerce platform integration may improve direct-to-consumer penetration and targeting, while applying advanced data and analytics may lead to greater efficiency and accelerate revenue across platforms, content and channels.

 Scott Rankin is a principal and KPMG Strategy and Consumer and Retail leader.
 For more information or to arrange an interview, please contact Andreas Marathovouniotis.

-Advisory Industry Leader for Consumer & Retail, KPMG US
+National Advisory Leader, Consumer & Retail, KPMG US